Introducing a faster, data-fueled marketing mindset

 Methods for assessing mobile marketing profitability with Excel

-If you think you’ve entered into the realm of advanced Excel by using pivot tables, calculated fields, conditional formatting, and vlookups, then you may be surprised to know that you’re missing out on an even more powerful trick in the Excel playbook.
+If you think you’ve mastered the realm of advanced Excel by using pivot tables, calculated fields, conditional formatting, and lookups, then you might be surprised to learn that you’re missing out on an even more powerful trick in the Excel playbook.

-By using a scatter plot and bit of algebra, you can turn an Excel trendline equation into a powerful tool for identifying early on the point at which your marketing campaigns prove they are likely to turn a profit.
+By using a scatter plot and a bit of algebra, you can turn an Excel trendline equation into a powerful tool, such as identifying early on the point at which your marketing campaigns prove they are likely to turn a profit.

 Predicting which week 0 ROAS predicts 100% ROAS at 6 months

-While LTV done right is a great predictor, ROAS (particularly in the first week of a user’s lifetime) is a widely used metric for measuring profit due to its broad accessibility, so let us continue using ROAS as our confident predictor.
+While LTV done right is a great predictor, ROAS – particularly in the first week of a user’s lifetime – is a widely used metric for measuring profit due to its broad accessibility.

-2. Once you have gathered enough observations of the goal level, the second step is to split your data set into two groups, one for training and one for prediction.
+Once you’ve gathered enough observations of the goal level, the second step is to split your data set into two groups, one for training and one for prediction.

-3. The third step is to use a scatter plot to graph the data, with the Week 0 ROAS on the x-axis and 6-month ROAS on the y-axis.
+The third step is to use a scatter plot to graph the data, with Week 0 ROAS on the x-axis and 6-month ROAS on the y-axis.

 Graph the training data using a scatter plot.